 At a public hearing on April 5, 2023, the Planning Board unanimously recommended approval of the ADUs in Denver text amendment.
-Planning Board also plans to forward documentation of their deliberation to City Council.
-This documentation of deliberation will request that CPD Planning Services and City Council continue to examine both best practice and documented outcomes related to the ongoing requirement in single unit zone districts that either the primary residence or the ADU must be owner-occupied.
-The formal documentation of deliberation will be provided to City Council prior to the City Council public hearing for the ADUs in Denver text amendment.
+Planning Board has also provided documentation of their deliberation to City Council, which is available via Legistar.
+This documentation records Planning Board discussion concerning the on-going requirement in single-unit (SU) zone districts that either the primary residence or the ADU must be owner-occupied.
+Note that this ADUs in Denver amendment does not propose to remove the existing requirement.